Billing Rules (Advanced)

 Charge Rules are evaluated at the moment a Charge is generated from a Usage Record.

-They modify the billed quantity only β the original usage is always preserved for analytics and auditing.
+They modify the billed quantity only β actual usage is always preserved.

 Supported Charge Rules